Fepozopo/bsc-hotsheet-update/README.md

 ## Usage

-1. You can modify the values in each case to adjust which sheets and columns contain each value.
-The comments above correspond to each input.
-The letters are columns in the hotseet.
+1. You can modify the values in each case to adjust which sheets and columns contain each value in the hotsheet.
 ``` go
 everyday := Update{
 		Hotsheet:         fileHotsheetNew,